xmartlabs/blog/_posts/2022-09-13-supabase_offline_with_stock_and_floor.md

 In this blog post, we’ll cover how you can use a local database as a [Supabase] cache through [Stock], a dart package that combines multiple data sources and gets one data `Stream`.
 However, you can apply these concepts and ideas to diverse situations, such as adding offline support when using a Rest API.

-To show how we can achieve that, we'll create a simple app that lists all of Xmartlabs' open-source projects, demonstrating how [Stock] helps us get excellent results.
+To show how we can achieve that, we'll create a simple app that lists all of Xmartlabs' open-source projects, demonstrating how [Stock] helps us achieve excellent results.

 # Architecture Overview

 Although we want to build a simple app, we'll use the repository pattern, one of the most used patterns in Flutter nowadays.
 If you don't know about it, I suggest checking out [this blog][repository_blog].

-We will have two data sources, a remote and a local data source, which [Stock] will combine in the repository.
+We'll have two data sources, a remote and a local data source, which [Stock] will combine in the repository.

-Because we want to use the real-time database, we'll use the [Supabase fluter package].
+Because we want to use the real-time database, we'll use the [Supabase Flutter package].
 Although the package provides many features, you can use Supabase as a REST API.

 Your local database will store this data.